Gharaonda

 Gharaonda (The Nest) is a 1977 Hindi drama film, produced and directed by Bhimsain.
+The film is woven around the housing problem in the city of Mumbai.
+It was based on a play Dr Shanker Shesh's story, with screenplay and dialogues written by Gulzar and Bhushan Banmali.
 The film stars Amol Palekar, Zarina Wahab, Shreeram Lagoo and Jalal Agha.
-The music director for the film is Jaidev.
-Lagoo won the 1978 Filmfare Award for Best Supporting Actor for the film.
+The music director for the film is Jaidev, who scored memorable songs like Ek Akela Is Sheher Mein and Do Deewaane Sheher Mein sung by Bhupinder Singh and Runa Laila.